vermar/open-sensor-platform/embedded/projects/Discovery_F4_MP3/Readme.md

 - The Blue user key on Discovery-F4 board will skip the track currently playing.

 ## Limitations
 - Currently only Keil MDK toolchain is supported and due to the size of the project a fully licensed version is needed for building it.
-It is possible to port it to other toolchains are free but it would also require having compatible RTX libraries or using CMSIS-RTOS with FreeRTOS - something I am planning to work on in the near future.
+It is possible to port it to other toolchains that are free but it would also require having compatible RTX libraries or using CMSIS-RTOS with FreeRTOS - something I am planning to work on in the near future.